Home / Help / Getting started

 A 1-minute video guide on getting started with Maply and creating a heat map for US population.

-Location layer is the most common type of maps and is also very often the starting point for geospatial data analytics.
+Location map is the most common type of maps and is also very often the starting point for geospatial data analytics.
+Once a location map is created on Maply, you also get the heat map and cluster map automatically.

-With Maply, you can put multiple locations on the map.
-You can add a location manually or you can upload multiple locations using our templates.
-We have three templates available:
+With Maply, visualzing multiple locations becomes a breeze.
+You can add a location manually with address autocompletion or you can upload multiple locations using our templates.
+Below are three tempates available for you to choose.
+We recommend the advanced template which gives you the best accuracy and representation.

 download Download a sample dataset - Super Simple